 What is temporal difference learning?

-Essentially, Temporal Difference Learning (TD Learning) focuses on predicting a variable's future value in a sequence of states.
-Temporal difference learning was a major breakthrough in solving the problem of reward prediction.
-You could say that it employs a mathematical trick that allows it to replace complicated reasoning with a simple learning procedure that can be used to generate the very same results.
+At its core, Temporal Difference Learning (TD Learning) aims to predict a variable's future value in a state sequence.
+TD Learning made a big leap in solving reward prediction problems.
+You might say it uses a math trick to swap complex reasoning for a simple learning process.
+This process can generate the same results.

 The temporal difference algorithm always aims to bring the expected prediction and the new prediction together, thus matching expectations with reality and gradually increasing the accuracy of the entire chain of prediction.